-Industrial considerations
+Employment considerations

-17. The ALARM programme would generate some 9,400 man years of work over 7 years in British industry.
+21. The ALARM programme would generate some 9,400 man years of work over 7 years in British industry.
 The employment would be mainly in the London area, the South of England and Lancashire.
 HARM would generate some 3,500 man years of work over 8 years, mainly in Lancashire and the West Midlands.
 In both cases, the value of export potential in job terms is assessed as about 5,000 man years, but the calculation is difficult and cannot be stated with any great precision.
-In the context purely of employment considerations, the Treasury point out that, leaving aside the uncertain export prospects, each additional man-year bought by purchasing ALARM would cost approximately £25,000 (about 10 times the cost per man-year of the Government's special employment measures).
+The combined effect of the additional TI/Lucas options would amount to some 1,150 additional man years' work in the United Kingdom (750 of them at TI Ltd Bedford), at an extra cost of some £25.5 million.